Tuesday, June 23, 2026

 Kimberly

-Lemon and Garlic Chicken - Sheet Pan Dinner
+Lemon and Garlic Chicken - Sheet Pan Supper

 I was looking through some of my many cookbooks trying to find some quick meals to make.
 When I saw this recipe with 40 cloves of garlic, I knew that I had to make this for dinner.
 It is so easy and so delicious!
 Make sure you serve this with the crusty bread spread with some of the roasted garlic.